 - Improperly maintained floors, ceilings, stairways, or railings in the residence or building; and

-- Broken or damages locks (or lack thereof).
+- Broken or damaged locks (or lack thereof).

 What to do if you are living in an uninhabitable apartment?